 1. You Feel Overwhelmed and Stressed Out

-Of course, the very first sign is that you do, in fact, feel overwhelmed and stressed out.
+Of course, the very first sign of high functioning anxiety is that you do, in fact, feel overwhelmed and stressed out.
 Despite the fact that you seem to be doing really well, the reality for you is that you feel like you’re barely hanging on.

 2. You’re Worried You Might Fail